-C. Plaintiffs necessarily rely on Nevada's statutory ballot-counting regime.
+D. Plaintiffs necessarily rely on Nevada's statutory ballot-counting regime.

-47. The RNC, NVGOP, and Trump Campaign rely on provisions of Nevada law in conducting their campaigns, which include resources allocated to the postelection counting and certification processes.
+65. The RNC, NVGOP, and Trump Campaign rely on provisions of Nevada law in conducting their campaigns, which include resources allocated to the postelection counting and certification processes.

-48. For example, Nevada law guarantees Plaintiffs the right to be represented on county mail ballot central counting boards.
+66. For example, Nevada law guarantees Plaintiffs the right to be represented on county mail ballot central counting boards.
 See NRS 293.269929(2) ("The voters appointed as election board officers for the mail ballot central counting board must not all be of the same political party.").
 Nevada law also guarantees the right to observe the handling and counting of mail ballots.
 See NRS 293.269931(1); Nev.
 Admin.
 Code 293.322(3), (4); 356(1).
 Counting all ballots received within three days after Election Day, including non-postmarked ballots, requires Plaintiffs and their members to divert more time and money to post-election mail ballot activities.

 See NRS 293.269931 (counting may continue up to "the seventh day following an election").

-49. In addition, late-arriving ballots without a postmark are not valid, so counting them dilutes the weight of timely, valid ballots.
-For instance, if 1,000 ballots are mailed after election day and then counted by Nevada because they lack a postmark, the valid votes on or before election day would be diluted by the counting of those 1,000 unlawfully counted ballots.
+67. In addition, late-arriving ballots without a postmark are not valid under state law, so counting them dilutes the weight of timely, valid ballots.
+For instance, if 1,000 ballots without postmarks are counted, the weight of those valid ballots would be diluted by the counting of those 1,000 unlawfully counted ballots.

-50. Any votes deposited in the mail after the polls close on election day would not be legally cast votes and should not be counted.
+68. Moreover, any votes deposited in the mail after the polls close on election day would not be legally cast votes and should not be counted.